EdRW/trpc-adapters/packages/firebase-functions/README.md

 - ✅ `onRequest` Firebase functions support
 - ✅ tRPC v11 support
 - 🤔 `onCall` Firebase functions support.
-If you need this, please consider opening and issue or a PR.
+If you need this, please consider opening an issue or a PR.

 Special thanks to the folks in the [Integration with firebase functions? #1263](https://github.com/trpc/trpc/discussions/1263) discussion thread for working out how a Firebase functions adapter could be built.